Flow morphology and patterns in porous media convection: A persistent homology analysis: Overview of topological methods used for quantification of the emerging patterns: Persistent Homology (PH)

 In the two-dimensional example considered in figure~\ref{fig:2D_toy}, we also have $\beta_1$ $\pd$, corresponding to holes (loops) in the temperature field, shown in figure~\ref{fig:2D_toy}(d).
 A loop appears (is born) when the temperature threshold is decreased sufficiently that a closed structure, enclosing the area of lower temperatures, forms.
 A loop dies when the threshold is decreased to the degree that the whole interior of the loop is filled up.
 As expected, both birth and death coordinates of loops are typically lower than those of components; this is observed by inspecting the two $\pd$s shown in figures~\ref{fig:2D_toy}(c)-(d).
 The movie~S1 in the online supplementary material helps fully grasp the process of loop formation and disappearance.

 We conclude the discussion of the presented example by noting that $\pd$s provide significant data reduction, as they condense the information about the complicated two-variable function $T(x,y)$ into a point cloud ($\pd$).
 This data reduction entails some information loss, primarily due to the loss of geometrical information ($\pd$ includes connectivity information but not the size (spatial extent) of each component).
 If such information is of importance, then one wants to combine the information available by considering $\pd$s by a complementary measure.
 Furthermore, although $\pd$s provide reasonably complete information about the connectivity of the considered field, they are still point clouds, and one can come up with measures summarizing a $\pd$.
 While many elaborate approaches are being considered to achieve this goal, in this work we resort to a simple approach and account for three measures only (separately for $\beta_0$ and $\beta_1$): the number of generators, $N_g$, the average lifespan $\cal L$ (the average distance of the generators to the diagonal), and total persistence, $TP = {\cal L} N_g$.
 One could think of $TP$ as a simple measure describing (admittedly in a vague manner) the `intensity' of a considered $\pd$.
 We also note that to focus on the main features of the results, we exclude from consideration generators with ${\cal L} < 0.01$, as the fluctuations of the temperature field on such a scale are not of interest.
 Such exclusion does not influence the statistics of the (relevant) long-lived generators.

-Over the past decade, several research groups have developed and released open-source software tools for computing $\pd$s and related topological measures.
-All computations and results presented in this work were carried out using the GUDHI library~\citep{gudhi}.
+In Secs.~\ref{sec:phres1} and \ref{sec:Ra} we comment in more detail on the influence of the specific value (0.01) on the results.